Meelfy/CPOP/README.md

 ### Preprocessing
 This section preprocesses the raw data.
 You can see the source code in the `1-Preprocessing\`.
 The main operations are
-- Area extraction
+#### Area extraction
-- Fineness conversion

 We extract the ocean range is 100°E - 290°E & 50°N - 50°S. This range covers the entire Pacific Ocean.
 For different data sets we use different mask, which are provided along with the raw data.
 The marine area is shown below
 <div align="center">
     <img src="https://github.com/MajorChina/CPOOP/blob/master/img/Ocean_Range.png" width="500">
 </div>

+#### Fineness conversion
+We transform the resolution of oceanic data from different resolutions into 1° * 1°.
+Both to reduce the amount of data and make the data structure of unity.
+China's land precipitation data only deal with null values.

 ### SPI